jairo-litman/ast-analyzer/README.md

 ```

 **Extract a class method.** Same flow, but the target is inside a
-class — the redacted view emits the enclosing class header with
+class, the redacted view emits the enclosing class header with
 sibling methods elided as `<- cut content ->`:

 ```sh